 Get into the Boat pose (Navasana).
 This is a core crunching move (you need to contract & engage your core muscles) and long hold times will have your heart pumping and fat melting!
 Keep your breathing pace under control so that you can stay in the pose longer.

 If you’re a beginner, start slowly and gradually build up your practice.
 This allows you to build up your strength and flexibility and prevent injuries.
 Combine your yoga practice with activities such as walking, cycling, or swimming for added cardiovascular benefits.
-Allow yourself one full day of rest each week.
+Allow yourself one full day of rest each week to rejuvenate your body.

 Make a commitment to yourself and your practice if you want to use yoga to lose weight.
 Make small, gradual changes and set modest goals so that you’re more likely to stick to them.